julienbltt/sentence-classification-tool/README.md

-# Sentence Classification Tool
+# Intent Classification Tool

 This tool provides real-time classification of natural language questions for seamless integration into the [**Commpanion Blind**](https://github.com/julienbltt/commpanion-blind) project.
-It uses [Sentence-BERT](https://www.sbert.net/) to semantically match user input to pre-defined intent categories.
+It uses [Sentence-BERT](https://www.sbert.net/) to semantically match user input to pre-defined intent categories with advanced margin-based confidence scoring.

 ---

 ## Features

-- Classifies questions into intent categories using SBERT (`all-MiniLM-L12-v2`)
+- **Semantic Classification**: Uses SBERT (`all-MiniLM-L12-v2`) for robust intent recognition
+- **Margin-Based Confidence**: Intelligent fallback to 'other' when top predictions are too close
+- **Dynamic Category Management**: Add, remove, and modify intent categories at runtime
+- **Comprehensive Analysis**: Detailed classification reports with all similarity scores
-- Fast and lightweight for real-time interaction
+- **Fast & Lightweight**: Optimized for real-time interaction
-- Easily extendable with additional categories
-- Built-in CLI for quick testing
+- **Extensible Architecture**: Object-oriented design for easy integration

 ---

-## Intents & Templates
+## Intent Categories & Templates

-Currently supports classification into the following categories:
+The classifier supports the following pre-defined categories:

 ### `read_text`
-Example prompts:
+Requests to read visible text content:
-- "Can you read aloud what’s written here?"
+- "Can you read aloud what's written here?"
 - "Please read the text shown on the screen."
 - "What does the writing say on that sign?"
 - "Tell me exactly what the label says."